Piet J. Kroonenberg: Biography

 Kroonenberg was a Dutch Scoutmaster and Scouting historian.
 Kroonenberg had been active in Scouting since 1935 and attended the 5th World Scout Jamboree in Vogelenzang, Bloemendaal, the Netherlands, in 1937.
 Kroonenberg was awarded the Bronze Wolf by the World Scout Committee for exceptional services to world Scouting, in 1996, for his outstanding contributions to International Scouting.
-Kroonenberg was also awarded the highest Russian Scout distinction, the Order of the Bronze Beaver.
+Kroonenberg was also awarded the highest Russian Union of Scouts (RUS) distinction, the Order of the Bronze Beaver.

 His books The Forgotten Movements and The Undaunted, as well as numerous articles, chronicle the history of Scouting in Europe, particularly that of Scout organizations in exile.

 Kroonenberg died at age 89, on 7 September 2016.